DataTalksClub/datatalksclub.github.io/slack.md

 ## Channels

-- `#book-of-the-week` &mdash; to talk about books with book authors (check the [books page](/books.html) for more information)
+- `#book-of-the-week` &ndash; to talk about books with book authors (check the [books page](/books.html) for more information)
-- `#career` &mdash; for career discussions (switching from one role to something data-related, being better at work, etc)
+- `#career` &ndash; for career discussions (switching from one role to something data-related, being better at work, etc)
-- `#datascience` &mdash; for talking about data science, machine learning, algorithms, training process, and ml-related libraries
+- `#datascience` &ndash; for talking about data science, machine learning, algorithms, training process, and ml-related libraries
-- `#engineering` &mdash; for discussing the engineering aspects of data science: data engineering, ML engineering, MLOps, and so on
+- `#engineering` &ndash; for discussing the engineering aspects of data science: data engineering, ML engineering, MLOps, and so on
-- `#events` &mdash; to talk about events (not just our events, but events in other communities as well)
+- `#events` &ndash; to talk about events (not just our events, but events in other communities as well)
-- `#process` &mdash; how to organize our work
+- `#process` &ndash; how to organize our work
-- `#projects` &mdash; to discuss your side projects or find collaborators
+- `#projects` &ndash; to discuss your side projects or find collaborators
-- `#jobs` &mdash; for jobs
+- `#jobs` &ndash; for jobs
-- `#random` &mdash; for everything else
+- `#random` &ndash; for everything else

 This is how you look for channels: [https://slack.com/intl/en-de/help/articles/205239967-Join-a-channel](https://slack.com/intl/en-de/help/articles/205239967-Join-a-channel)